-- The biggest pro is that the accounting and project management is combined under one roof.
+- The biggest pro is that accounting and project management are combined under one roof.
 Everything you need lives in one software, meaning you only have one cost and you don’t have to worry about integrating the two sides.

 - Reporting on the project management side is robust and offers detailed information you don’t get on many other software options.
 You can really drill down into your numbers and your projects.

 - Studio Designer offers budget analysis as well as detailed reporting.

 - It gives clients and vendors access to both the accounting and project management.